lukeasrodgers/frepl/README.md

 You don't need to know ruby to use Frepl, but you do need to have ruby (at least version 2) installed.

+Frepl differs from some other Fortran REPLs (e.g. [Fytran](https://github.com/kvoss/fytran)) in that rather than typing a whole program then running a separate compile command, Frepl compiles and runs your code each time you hit <ENTER>, and generally tries to treat your input as an expression, and echo the result of evaluating it, like many REPLs for dynamic languages.

+The goal of this design is to provide instant feedback and also permit the user to quickly alter/redefine code they've just entered.

-There are a lot of deficiencies with this code, namely:
+There are a lot of deficiencies with Frepl, namely:

 * Only knows how to classify/parse a limited set of Fortran.
-* IO is severely hampered; basically you can't do the I part.
-I have some ideas about how to sort of accomplish this but they are half-baked and convoluted.
+* IO is fairly hampered.
+Reading from and writing to a file is mostly supported, but reading from STDIN is currently not supported.
+I have some ideas about how to sort of accomplish this latter goal, but they are half-baked and convoluted.
 Also I'm not sure this is even really that important.
 * Parsing is pretty dumb.
 It uses complicated and somewhat opaque regexes in places where a real lexer/parser approach might be more appropriate, though might also be